kitty phone FDA food icky

 • Whether your pet spends time outdoors unsupervised

-• Why you suspect the pet food caused the illness
+• Why do you suspect the pet food caused the illness

 THE SAFETY REPORTING PORTAL

 The Safety Reporting Portal streamlines the process of reporting product safety issues to the FDA and the National Institutes of Health (NIH).
-Whatever your role, (manufacturer, health care professional, researcher, public health official, or concerned citizen), when you submit a safety report through this Portal, you make a vital contribution to the safety of America’s food supply, medicines, and other products that touch us all.
+Whatever your role (manufacturer, health care professional, researcher, public health official, or concerned citizen), when you submit a safety report through this Portal, you contribute to the safety of America’s food supply, medicines, and other products that touch us all.

 CONSUMER COMPLAINT COORDINATORS

 To report adverse reactions or other problems with FDA-regulated products, contact the FDA district office Consumer Complaint Coordinator for your geographic area.
-If you require the use of a Relay Service, please call the Federal Relay Services (1-800-877-8339).
+If you require a Relay Service, please call the Federal Relay Services (1-800-877-8339).
 This is a toll-free relay service to call Federal agencies from TTY devices.

-Please Note: There is not a Consumer Complaint Coordinator in each state, but that’s OK because Consumer Complaint Coordinators are assigned by regions.
-Therefore, several states will have the same Consumer Complaint Coordinator assigned to it.
+Please Note: There is no Consumer Complaint Coordinator in each state, but that’s OK because Consumer Complaint Coordinators are assigned by region.
+Therefore, several states will have the same Consumer Complaint Coordinator assigned to them.

 Alabama–866-289-3399